The Water Tower (newspaper)

 The Water Tower is an alternative student newspaper at the University of Vermont (UVM).
 Launched in early 2007, it is published weekly in print during the academic year with a current circulation of 2,500.
 The Water Tower is available throughout the UVM campus.
 In addition, all articles are published digitally on The Water Towers website.

 The paper's articles include reflections on current events and student life, humor pieces, cartoons, and "Top Five" lists.

 The Water Tower is entirely student-run.
 The paper is an officially recognized club and receives funding from UVM's Student Government Association (SGA).
 Writing, editing, and managing The Water Tower is all on a completely volunteer basis—students do not receive course credit for working on the newspaper.

-The current Editors-in-Chief are AJ Taborsak and Zoe Wilson.
+The current Editors-in-Chief are Isabel Armstrong and Liliana Clark.